Stress and Recovery

 This doesn't mean you can't still improve!
 We all get burnt out once in a while.
 Take a night off here or there and let your body find gain in the rest.
 Spend time with your family and friends and recharge.
 Sometimes, you need to mentally recover and reset your hunger to be back on the mats.
 This is a totally natural process, and should not be ignored.

-In the business world, just keep in mind that working all day and everyday is not always the healthiest practice.
+In the business world, just keep in mind that working all day and every day is not always the healthiest practice.
 Despite being financially beneficial to put in long hours and grind away, you have to allow your mind to relax and unwind.
-Learn new skills, or read books.
-I started reading audible books this year (2018) and I found it greatly improved my ability to learn new skills and understand different perspectives.
-This ultimately had a positive influence in my decision making skills when it came to running a martial arts academy.